amazon-connect/amazon-connect-chatjs/README.md

 # About
 The Amazon Connect Chat javascript library (ChatJS) gives you the power to build your own chat widget to customize the chat experience.
-This can be used for both the Agent User Interface, in conjunction with StreamsJS <LINK HERE> and for the customer chat interface.
+This can be used for both the Agent User Interface, in conjunction with [Amazon Connect Streams](https://github.com/aws/amazon-connect-streams) and for the customer chat interface.

 There is a [Chat UI reference implementation](https://github.com/amazon-connect/amazon-connect-chat-ui-examples) here.
 This will help you deploy an API Gateway and Lambda function for initiating chat from your webpage.
 From there you can use the ChatJS library to build a custom widget,